jyanqa/Data-Management---Python/Readme_please.txt

 B. SQL exam is actually pgAdmin 4 exam.
 You can study L1, L2, L3, L4 file.
 Do extra exercises on L5 and practice queries in Practice-Queries files.
 If you have enough time, check L0.a and L0.b.
 I don't remember what they are but its fine if you skip them.
 You can also find the questions of 2020 exams on the Exam_collection folder.

 C. NoSQL is simple, not much to say.. anyway Practice makes perfect.
-Thus, learn by heart 4 jason files.
+Thus, learn by heart all 4 json files.
 Check Exam_collection folder for previous exam questions.

 Good luck!